- Home

-It’s been a long and challenging year for mortgage customers, but falling fixed rates mean that at last there may be some light at the end of the tunnel.
+It’s been a long and challenging couple of years for mortgage customers, but a reduction in the base rate and falling fixed mortgage rates mean at last there may be some light at the end of the tunnel.

-This is encouraging for anyone who has been waiting to take out a mortgage or remortgage, but been put off by sky-high rates.
+This is encouraging news for anyone who has been waiting to take out a mortgage or remortgage, but has been put off by sky-high rates.
+However, bear in mind that you’ll usually need some considerable equity or a sizable deposit to qualify for the best deals.

-While falling rates are always a positive trend for mortgage borrowers in isolation, the figures across the past few years tell a more complicated story.
+Whilst current falling rates are positive for mortgage borrowers in isolation, the figures across the past few years tell a more complicated story.
 Early 2023 was a particularly uncertain time for homeowners in the wake of September 2022’s disastrous mini Budget.
-Some lenders introduced rates higher than their standard variable rates (SVRs), which is usually the most expensive rate on the market.
-Rates remained substantially higher than a few years earlier.
+Some lenders introduced rates higher even than their standard variable rates (SVRs), which is usually the most expensive rate on the market.

 Rates gradually declined in the following months as the government took steps to tackle inflation, but then suddenly ramped up in July 2023 and reached an even higher peak in August.
-One major contributing factor was that the Bank of England base rate was unexpectedly forecast to reach 5.75% by the end of the year, when experts had previously not expected it to breach 5% (it’s now been held at 5.25% for three consecutive months).
+One major contributing factor was that the Bank of England base rate was unexpectedly forecast to reach 5.75% by the end of the year, when experts had previously not expected it to breach 5%.
+The base rate was then held at 5.25% for fourteen consecutive months, before finally being reduced to 5% in August 2024.

 It’s important to remember, however, that rather than being pegged to the base rate, fixed mortgage rates are predominantly determined by what is happening to ‘swap’ rates.
 These are fixed rates that institutions charge each other to borrow money.

-The chart below shows the dramatic path average fixed mortgage rates have taken between July 2022 to December 2023, and illustrates just how impactful September 2022’s mini-budget and the interest rate forecasts from this summer were.
+The chart below shows the dramatic path average fixed mortgage rates took between July 2022 to December 2023, and illustrates just how impactful September 2022’s mini-budget and the interest rate forecasts from this summer were.

 Figures courtesy of Moneyfactscompare.co.uk

-The average Standard Variable Rate (SVR) – the interest rate your lender puts you on once your introductory deal ends – remains at an eye-watering 8.19%, the highest since records began in July 2007.
+The average Standard Variable Rate (SVR) – the interest rate your lender puts you on once your introductory deal ends – remains over 8%, having peaked at 8.19% over the past few months.
 This means the difficult choice that has faced homeowners on their lender’s SVR for the last few months remains the same: ride out these hefty repayments in the hope that fixed-rate deals will continue to trickle down, or snap up a deal now and slash your repayments – but risk losing out on better deals down the line.

-It’s worth noting that the average shelf life of a mortgage product has fallen from 20 days to just 17, meaning you may need to act fast if you’re on the fence about a particular deal.
+It’s worth noting that the average shelf life of a mortgage product rose from 15 days to 30 in July, but it’s still a good ide to act fast if you’re on the fence about a particular deal.
 The good news is that most lenders will allow you to secure into your next mortgage three to six months before your current deal finishes.
-This means you can tie in a rate now (most have no upfront cost), and then keep an eye on the market.
+This means you can tie in a rate now, and then keep an eye on the market.
 If rates subsequently fall before your new deal begins, you’re free to move to a better rate, but if rates rise, you have peace of mind that you’ve already secured a competitive deal.

 Is now a good time to get a mortgage?